-

 Confessions of a Sports Parent: The Parent Zone

-If you are anything like me, I sometimes lose sight that my boy’s childhood is flying by.
-We go from one season to the next, making it difficult to enjoy the time right in front of us entirely.
-It is hard to stay in the moment and present, knowing the next game, season, or sport is coming right around the corner.
-That said, whenever I do catch myself adrift from the moment, I try to approach each game or match with the end in sight.
+If you are anything like me, I sometimes lose sight of my boy’s childhood, which is flying by.
+We go from one season to the next, making it difficult to enjoy the time in front of us entirely.
+It is hard to stay in the moment and present, knowing the next game, season, or sport is approaching.
+That said, whenever I catch myself adrift from the moment, I approach each game or match with the end in sight.
 It sounds contradicting, but it has helped me stay in the present.
-One of the interior freedoms that occur after mid-life is the ability to…
+One of the interior freedoms that occurs after mid-life is the ability to see things in a non-dualistic fashion.
+For…

 -